BillyDM/awesome-audio-dsp/FREE_ONLINE_TEXTBOOKS_AND_COURSES.md

   - Requires knowledge of complex numbers, integral calculus, and the C programming language.
 (It is also very unix-focused).
   - Currently a work in progress, and more tutorials will likely be added later.

+- [`Think DSP`] by Allen B. Downey
+  - A great free online book for beginners that teaches many fundamental DSP concepts using Python.
+  - Teaches concepts from a programming-based approach, rather than an abstract mathematical approach.
+  - Requires knowledge of Python, and some knowledge of complex numbers and integral calculus.

 - [`The Scientist and Engineer's Guide to Digital Signal Processing`] by Steven W. Smith, Ph.D.
   - A common recommendation from many folks.
   - Focuses on DSP in general, not just audio DSP.
   - Relatively heavy on mathematics.

-- [`Think DSP`] by Allen B. Downey
-  - Another great book for beginners that teaches many fundamental DSP concepts using Python.
-  - Teaches concepts from a programming-based approach, rather than an abstract mathematical approach.
-  - Requires some knowledge of complex numbers, integral calculus, and Python.

 - [`MIT OCW: Signals and Systems`] by Prof. Dennis Freeman
   - A free online college level course including pre-recorded video lectures, lecture notes, and assignments.